-It's the fate part that always brings me back in, especially when I ask Colleen about their success over the past 3 years and she says, “we didn’t have plans to grow this fast, but every time we looked into the possibilities things just seemed to come together, to just work out.”
-It’s hard not to call that fate, but I’d be remiss to not point out how incredibly hard-working Nate and Colleen are.
-The day I interviewed them Colleen was impressed I’d managed to get both of them in the same place, at the same time.
+It's the fate part that always brings me back in, especially when I ask Colleen about their success over the past three years and she says, “I didn’t have plans to grow this fast, but every time I looked into the possibilities things just seemed to come together, to just work out.”
+It’s hard not to call that fate, but I’d be remiss to not point out how incredibly hard-working Colleen is.

 If you haven’t been to Simple Twist yet you can try lunch or dinner, and weekend brunch, at their Garner, Smithfield, or Riverwood locations.
 I recommend literally any of the burgers or the shrimp and grits or just going until you’ve tried to whole menu, and then starting over again because it changes a little once or twice a year.
-If beer, pizza, and trivia is more your style then visit the Simple Twist Tap Room and Bottle Shop Facebook page to keep up with what’s happening there.